Click the icon below to learn more about the basics of sound recording

 Click the photo above to explore ThePodcastHost.com, a website that describes all the essentials of starting and maintaining a podcast.

-For more resources and ideas, check out Transom.org, a combination "performance space, an open editorial session, an audition stage, a library, and a hangout."
+For more resources and ideas, check out Transom.org, a "training center, a collaborative space, an online and on-the-ground workshop, a showcase for new work, and an archive of resources" that aims to "pass the baton of mission and good practice in podcast, broadcast, and performance through tools, techniques, values, and community."
 Transom is administrated by Atlantic Public Media (APM), a non-profit organization which aims to serve public broadcasting--everything from program production to distribution-- through training, creative support, and experimental approaches.
-To get started on Transom.org, first check out their Getting Started page, learn about techniques, or browse the ideas archive.
+To get started on Transom.org, browse their tools, techniques, and ideas, or listen to their bi-weekly Sound School podcast.

 Library Hours